GiannopoulosK/Youtube-Api-Playlist-Data-Retriever/README.md

 ### To get your playlist ID, all you need to do is go into the playlist and, on the url, copy and paste the part after 'list='.
 It always starts with PL.

-### For example, in the following url, the playlist ID is PLfoNZDHitwjX-oU5YVAkfuXkALZqempRS:
+### For example, in the following url, the playlist ID is PLfoNZDHitwjX-oU5YVAkfuXkALZqempRS.
 #### https://www.youtube.com/watch?v=f9j8nhMNYO4&list=PLfoNZDHitwjX-oU5YVAkfuXkALZqempRS

+## Output

+### To see how this tool works, check out the example_usage.ipynb file